bartbalaz/janus-container/README.md

 # Janus container

 ## Introduction
-This project creates the Janus gateway Docker image and provides the procedure to set up the container using the default *bridge* network driver.
+This project creates the Janus Gateway Docker image and provides the procedure to set up the container using the default *bridge* network driver.
 There are multiple advantages to support this configuration such as it avoids having to reserve dedicated IP address per container, configuring/parameterizing the image to use different sets of ports internally and makes automatic scaling much easier.
 The default *bridge* configuration has the most constraints so basically if an image supports it that image will support most of other configurations.